purplespider/silverstripe-mypswd-tweaks/README.md

 ## Tasks
 * __Generate CMS Thumbnails:__ A task to run generateThumbnails() on each File object.
 For use after the MigrateFileTask if using `legacy_filenames`

+## Reports
+* __Recent Log Ins:__ Displays a list of users who have recently logged in.
+Useful for quickly checking that no CMS users are logged in, before pushing an update.
+Modified [/silverstripe/silverstripe-securityreport](https://github.com/silverstripe/silverstripe-securityreport).

 ## Lang
 * __Renames User Defined Form:__ To a more user friendly "Form Page".